Rules for Plugins

 - PHP files: The zipped distribution should contain a complete directory structure of files which should be added/edited/merged to effect implementation of the contribution.
 The built-in override system should be used where possible.

 - jQuery: The default Zen Cart template includes automatic loading of jQuery from the jQuery CDN.
 Your plugin should NOT include the jQuery package.
 If it needs jQuery, it should expect that the store’s template already loads jQuery.
+That said, you should ensure your plugin works with the latest version of jQuery available at the time of posting/updating your plugin.
+It would be beneficial to also note what versions of jQuery your plugin “requires” and “is compatible with”, so storeowners have an idea what changes they may need to make or whether your plugin is compatible with the tech tools already on their site.

 - SQL files: If there are database changes required, an SQL file should be supplied containing any SQL commands which need to be run by the person installing the contribution.
 An “uninstall” SQL script should be included as well so the end user can uninstall the SQL changes if they choose to remove the contribution.